Notchennie1/CDE2310_Group11/docs/con_ops.md

 <img width="1019" height="1126" alt="image" src="https://github.com/user-attachments/assets/d84e1db9-97d4-4fc8-9d16-be8d7e81f423" /><br></br>
 Summary of the different states(explained in more detail below):<br></br>
 <img width="1246" height="882" alt="image" src="https://github.com/user-attachments/assets/00f70ef9-6bf9-4c93-9cf9-e95e095e74a0" /><br></br>

+There is a four step process to execute docking in the system.

 *Step 1 — Fix Lateral Offset (fix_lateral)*
 Goal: Get the robot onto the marker’s normal line.
 This is the imaginary line that comes straight out of the centre of the marker face perpendicular to the wall.